Flight Demonstration and Model Validation of a Prototype Variable-Altitude Venus Aerobot: Flight Experiment Design

 \subsubsection{Flight Tests}

 Figure \ref {fig:FieldTestCollage} shows four images from the flight tests.
 Instrument checkouts were carried out a day before each launch.
 On the day of each launch, given the need to launch at sunrise, setup and operations began close to midnight.
+After a final integration and checkout of all the sub-systems, the SP balloon was inflated, followed by the ZP balloon, until the desired free-lift was obtained.
+This free-lift was measured and trimmed directly from the balloon buoyancy in the minutes before launch, as estimating indirectly from helium input (i.e. tank pressure or a mass flow meter) accumulates significant error with the large gas volume compared to the desired lift and is sensitive to the change in environmental temperatures over the hours between fill and launch.

-After a final integration and checkout of all the sub-systems, the super-pressure balloon was inflated, followed by the zero-pressure balloon, until the desired free-lift was obtained.
-The winds observed, especially during the first launch, were much higher than expected (in excess of 10 mph) possibly due to topography near the lakebed boundaries.
-This made the launch operations more challenging and reduced our ability to accurately estimate the free lift of the aerobot at launch.
-Consequently, in both the launches, the aerobot needed to be brought back to the ground and team members in the chase vehicle had to re-ballast the payload gondola to achieve the desired free-lift condition.
+The winds observed from the cup anemometer, especially during the first launch, were much higher than expected (in excess of 4 m/s) possibly due to topography near the lakebed boundaries.
+This made the launch operations more challenging and reduced our ability to accurately estimate the free-lift of the aerobot.
+Consequently, in both the launches, the aerobot needed to be brought back to the ground, and team members in the chase vehicle had to re-ballast the payload gondola to achieve the desired free-lift condition.
 In the following sections of the paper, we primarily focus on the phases of the missions after the re-ballasting was done.

 During the flight, the pointable 902~MHz communication antenna instead of Iridium was primarily used to relay commands and telemetry as it was found to be more reliable, especially as the aerobot remained within line-of-sight.
 Once the aerobot reached the end of the safe operating zone after a few hours, the termination poppet was activated to release the helium from the ZP balloon and bring the aerobot to the ground.
 Simultaneously, the SP balloon was also vented to ensure that the SP balloon was not pressurized at the time of landing.
 There was sufficient helium left in the balloons to keep the system upright upon landing.
 The chase team was able to reach the aerobot within a minute of landing, and thereby prevent any damage to the aerobot envelope.
 The helium was then removed using both the termination poppet and a portable vacuum connected to the inlet ports to gently deflate the aerobot onto tarps set up by the chase team.